 Is Powercast technology safe?

-Powercast technology is based on radio waves that are also generated by many commonly used devices, including mobile phones, cordless phones, wireless sensors, security systems, etc. Government regulations limit the amount of power that can be transmitted, and in the United States all transmitters must be approved by the FCC.
-RF energy declines in relation to the inverse square of the distance from the transmitter, meaning it declines rapidly.
-A typical mobile phone user will receive far more RF energy from their own mobile phone than from a properly installed Powercast transmitter.
+Powercast technology is approved for use in the United States and Canada.
+Our technology is based on radio waves that are also generated by many commonly used, devices, including mobile phones, cordless phones, wireless sensors, security systems, etc. RF energy declines as the inverse square of the distance from the transmitter, meaning it declines rapidly.
+A typical mobile phone user will receive far more RF energy from their own mobile phone than they will from a properly installed Powercast transmitter.

 Can Powercast technology transmit power through walls or other obstructions?